 Lee Likes Bikes is a Valmont Bike Park Official Adventure Provider specializing in adult skills clinics.
 20 percent of your clinic fee goes straight to the park.
 For children’s programs check out fellow Valmont Bike Park Official Adventure Provider Avid4Adventure.

-• Riding up and down things
+• Ride up and down obstacles smoothly and easily

 • Pumping turns

 • Flat-out ripping!